spillz/picty/user-guide/start.rst

    embedded in the image file).
-Depending on how many images you have in your collection, this could take some time, especially the first run. picty stores the information about the collection in a cache file so that loading the collection should be very fast.
+Depending on how many images you have in your collection, this could take some time, especially the first run. picty stores the information about the collection in a cache file so that loading the collection should be very fast after this initial scan has been completed.

-   If all has gone well, the main window should eventually display a grid of image thumbnails in a notepage like the following:
+   If all has gone well, the main window should display a grid of image thumbnails in a notepage like the following:

    .. image:: screenshots/new-collection-created.png

+   As the scan continues, new images will be added to this page.

+   You should notice that while the scan is going on the app remains (mostly) responsive.
+   You can view and edit images while the scan continues in the background.

 *Next:* Learn about picty's `user interface <user_interface.rst>`_